-My friend is a knitter so she was like a child in a doll shop, mesmerized with the different colours and different types of textures.
+My friend is a crafter so she was like a child in a doll shop, mesmerized with the different colours and different types of textures.
 I must admit I was impressed and we both loved being surrounded by such a vast array of gorgeous colours.
 If you are a tactile person then you will love this place.

-I gravitated towards the end of the shop where I spotted beautiful tiaras, head dresses and even a bridal gown.
+Whilst my friend was looking at the materials I gravitated towards the end of the shop where I spotted beautiful tiaras, head dresses and even a bridal gown.
 You can guess who was trying them on can’t you.

 A sparkly tiara that would make any bride feel like a princess